 Coaching is increasingly recognized as an important aspect of leadership and development.
 Yet, most of us don’t receive nor deliver effective coaching.
 In “The Coaching Habit”, Stanier distills the fundamentals of coaching into 7 key questions.
 You can use these questions to change how you engage others, manage your relationships, and guide your employees or co-workers to solve problems and develop themselves.

-In this article, we’ll give an overview of the 7 coaching questions.
+In this summary of The Coaching Habit: Say Less, Ask More & Change The Way You Lead Forever, we’ll give an overview of the 7 coaching questions.
 For the full details and additional tips on coaching/asking effective questions, do get a copy of the book, or get a detailed overview with our complete book summary bundle.

 As the founder of coaching company “Box of Crayons”, Stanier has trained many managers to coach others.
 He found that most managers and leaders suffer from 3 vicious cycles at the workplace: